mdfleming3/mdfleming3.github.io/_drafts/dictation-the-simple-solution-for-your-weak-brand-voice.md

 image: assets/brand-voice.png
 image-alt: dictation-the-simple-solution-for-your-weak-brand-voice
 category: Blog
-tags: branding strategy content marketing copywriting
+tags: branding strategy content-marketing copywriting

 ---
 Brand voice is a business’s style of communication.
 It’s what makes a brand unique or gives it personality.
 It’s what makes a silk-stocking law firm's communication different than that of a bungie jumping company.
 Brand voice often comes naturally for small businesses with a vision that is understood by the few employees.
 In mid-size and large companies, however, brand voice becomes more difficult to maintain.
 Don’t believe me?
 Ask five different people at a large company what the company does.
 If you hear the same answer in five different ways, the company likely has a weak brand voice.
 Luckily, there is a simple marketing solution.